cachung/GettingAndCleaningProj1/README.md

    1. run_analysis.R : the R-code run on the data set
    2. Tidy.dat : the clean data extracted from the original data using run_analysis.R
    3. CodeBook.md : the CodeBook reference to the variables in Tidy.dat
-   4. README.md : This File - the analysis of the code in run_analysis.R
+   4. README.md : This File - The analysis of the code in run_analysis.R.

 ###Libraries Used